 Not yet – but we’ll keep you posted as soon as anything drops.

 Marty will be reuniting with two of his long-time collaborators for this one.
-Robert De Niro, who led The Irishman as Frank Sheeran, will play William Hale in Killers of the Flower Moon.
+Robert De Niro, who led The Irishman as Frank Sheeran, will play powerful rancher William Hale in Killers Of The Flower Moon.

-Opposite him will be Leonardo DiCaprio playing the still unnamed lead role, who collaborated with Scorsese on The Wolf of Wall Street, Shutter Island and The Aviator, among others.
+Opposite him will be Leonardo DiCaprio playing his nephew Ernest Burkhart.
+The actor last collaborated with Scorsese on The Wolf Of Wall Street, Shutter Island and The Aviator, among others.

-Scorsese’s new film will take stock of author David Grann’s non-fiction book of the same name, investigating the murders of wealthy Osage people in the 1920s.
+Scorsese’s new film will take stock of author David Grann’s non-fiction book of the same name, investigating the murders of wealthy Osage people in 1920s Oklahoma, which came to be known as the “Reign of Terror”.

 The filmmaker has shared more details for the film, officially dubbing it his first Western.
 In an interview with Premiere, Scorsese delved into more plot details.